How is Zeffy free?

 71. Themed story night (ghost stories, love stories, etc.)

-Themed story nights are a quick and easy way to raise money for your nonprofit.
-Do a bit of research, find some great story tellers, find a cozy venue, plan some snacks and drinks and spread the word!
+Themed story nights are a quick and easy way to raise money for your charity.
+Do a bit of research, find some great storytellers, find a cosy venue, plan some snacks and drinks and spread the word!

 73. Paint and sip night

-A paint and sip night is as easy to organize as finding a painting teacher, ordering some wine and supplies, and getting donors to sign up.
+A paint and sip night is as easy to organise as finding a painting teacher, ordering some wine and supplies, and getting donors to sign up.
+If you're serving alcohol, apply to your local council for a Temporary Event Notice (TEN) in advance.

-Maybe your team (or your kid's team) play on a field without a snack bar?
-Maybe you can rent the snack bar in your local park?
-Either way, opening a concession stand during games is a smart way to raise money.
+Maybe your team (or your child's team) plays on a pitch without a snack bar?
+Maybe you can hire the snack bar in your local park?
+Either way, opening a refreshment stand during matches is a smart way to raise money.

 We all know the best way to capture the hearts and minds of most of us is through their stomach.
 Every family has their go-to recipes.
-Why not start collecting them to put in a book and sell to raise money for your church or nonprofit organization.
+Why not start collecting them to put in a book and sell to raise money for your church or charitable organisation?

 76. DIY craft or cooking kits